-It is best to change the DNS server settings on your router because this will mean that every device connected to your home broadband will automatically use the new DNS server without any further configuration.
+It’s best to change the DNS server settings on your router because this means that every device connected to your home broadband will automatically use the new DNS server without any further configuration.

-To do this, you’ll need to access your router’s administrator control panel and change it from the default dynamic DNS to the primary and secondary DNS addresses of your chosen provider.
+To do this, you’ll need to access your router’s administrator control panel, either in your browser or the program they provided you with.
+In there you’ll be able to change the settings from the default automatic DNS to the primary and secondary addresses of your chosen provider.

-We cannot provide exact steps for this as it varies depending on the make and model of your router, but you can find instructions in the user manual, or visit our guide to changing router settings for more help.
+We can’t provide exact steps for this, as it varies depending on the make and model of your router.
+But you can find specific instructions in the user manual, or you can visit our guide to changing router settings for more information about setting up routers.

-As an example, this is how the setting looks on a TP-Link Archer C7:
+As an example, this is how the setting looks on an Asus AX88U Wi-Fi router:

-If you can’t or don’t want to change your Wi-Fi router settings, you can configure an individual device to use a specified DNS server.
-But this means that the DNS server will only be used on that specific device, and you will need to manually set up each bit of hardware with the DNS server.
+If you can’t or don’t want to change your Wi-Fi router settings, you can configure DNS settings on each device.
+But this means that the DNS server will only be used on that specific device, and you’ll need to manually configure DNS servers on all your hardware.

 Still having broadband problems?
 It might be time to switch

-While swapping DNS servers can often solve issues, it won’t help if there’s a wider problem with your broadband provider.
+While swapping to a fast DNS server can often solve issues, it won’t help if there’s a wider problem with your internet connection.
 If you find yourself regularly experiencing outages, then it might be time to look at what else is out there.
-So long as you’re out of contract then it won’t cost anything to cancel.
+So long as you’re out of contract, then it won’t cost anything to cancel.

-Start your search for a new broadband package by entering a postcode to see what’s available in your area:
+Start your search for a new broadband package by entering your address to see what’s available at your home:

 Or if you’re ready to buy, these are some of the best broadband deals available right now: